jevtovic-nemanja/BIT-Certification-Task1/README.md

 The Candidate Reports Page is written using jQuery.
 This page displays detailed information about a single candidate, including a list of interview reports.
 When a single report is selected, additional details are shown in a modal dialog.

-Technologies used: HTML, SASS, Vanilla JS (ES5), AJAX, jQuery.
+Technologies used: HTML, SASS, Bootstrap, Vanilla JS (ES5), AJAX, jQuery.